What is a Tenant Improvement Allowance?

 Condition of property

-Developers often offer a substantial tenant improvement allowance for new construction projects.
-They have already factored in the cost of the tenant improvement allowance into the overall cost of the project and projected rents.
+Developers often offer a substantial improvement allowance for new construction projects.
+They have factored the cost of the contribution to the overall cost of the project and projected rents.

-A Tenant Improvement allowance is not a cash advance.
-The landlord is agreeing to reimburse the Tenant a certain amount of money upon certain conditions being met.
+A TI allowance is not a cash advance.
+The landlord agrees to reimburse the tenant a certain amount of money upon completion.

 Example of Tenant Improvement Allowance in Lease Agreement

-As you can see there are many conditions to be met and a minimum of 90 days after completion of Tenants work before the landlord is required to reimburse you the tenant improvement allowance.
+As you can see, there are many conditions to be met and a minimum of 90 days after completion of Tenants’ work before the landlord is required to reimburse you the allowance.

 If you are negotiating a restaurant lease experience matters.
 The right team members can mean the difference between failure and success.
 Your team should include: